Starting an Odyssey of the Mind Membership in Texas

 Welcome to Odyssey of the Mind – Texas and the world of creative problem solving!
 Our non‐profit organization serves over 150 memberships from around the state of Texas.

 Texas is divided into three active regions: Central Texas, Houston Area, and North Texas.
 You would find your home in one of these three regions.
-Each year our parent organization, CCI, develops six different “long term problems.”
+Each year OdysseyHQ develops six different “long-term problems.”
 Teams from all over the world select one of the long term problems and begin to develop their own, unique solution that is presented to judges at various tournaments.

 If you are outside these designated regions, your team can participate directly at the State tournament.
 You can optionally choose to participate at any Regional tournament in order to gain more experience.